-- 353. Starting point (2020) and projections based on the approach described in this section shall be reported on the NII template (CSV\NII\CALC).
-The country/currency breakdown, the presentation currency, as well as the assumption for the 'Other' currency shall be reported under the input template (INPUT). - 354.
-Banks are required to report volumes and project the interest rates earned (or paid) of all their assets and liabilities (including derivatives) split into the margin and reference rate components with the exception of non-performing exposures, for which it is required not to split the EIR between margin and reference. - 355.
-The classification of an instrument as fixed and floating shall be done considering only the interest rate component of the instrument.
-An instrument shall be classified as fixed-rate unless their remuneration is referenced to an interest rate index. - 356.
-At the starting point, the reference rate shall be equal to the risk-free rate at the last date of repricing.
-In particular: - For fixed instruments, banks have to take into account the specific currencies and original maturity of the instrument, while only for the reference rate on new business 2020 (column U of the CSV\NII\CALC), the risk-free curve that banks shall use as reference rate is directly provided by the swap-curve of the macroeconomic scenario (2020 starting point data).
-The original contractual maturity and not the original rounded maturity, as described in paragraph 346 shall be used to determine the applicable swap rate; - For floating instruments, the reference rate has to be the risk-free rate as defined in paragraph 327 and aligned to the risk-free rate regarding the currency/tenor. - 357.
-At the starting point, the margin:
+- 350. Starting point (2022) and projections based on the approach described in this section shall be reported on the NII template (CSV\NII\CALC).
+The country/currency breakdown, the presentation currency, as well as the assumption for the 'Other' currency shall be reported under the input template (INPUT). - 351.
+Banks are required to report volumes and project the interest rates earned (or paid) of all their assets and liabilities (including derivatives) split into the margin and reference rate components with the exception of non-performing exposures, for which it is required not to split the EIR between margin and reference.

-- For fixed instruments, shall be equal to the difference between the effective interest rate of the instrument and the reference rate as described in paragraph 327and 356. - For floating instruments, might be the contractual spread applicable over the indexrate, but in case of the index-rate cannot be considered a risk-free rate, it has to be transformed by removing all additional spread components for the purpose of serving as reference rate.
+- 352. The classification of an instrument as fixed and floating shall be done considering only the interest rate component of the instrument.
+An instrument shall be only classified as floating rate if its remuneration is referenced to an interest rate index, and otherwise as fixed rate. - 353.
+At the starting point, the reference rate shall generally reflect the risk-free rate at the last date of repricing.
+In particular, banks shall take into account the specific currency and original maturity of the instrument or, in case of floating rate instruments, the repricing frequency of the underlying interest rate index to determine the reference rate according to paragraph 325.
+For the reference rate on new business 2022, however, banks shall use as reference rate the swap rate that is directly provided by the macroeconomic scenario for the starting point.
+The original contractual shall be used to determine the applicable swap rate. - 354.
+At the starting point, the margin shall be generally equal to the difference between the effective interest rate of the instrument and the reference rate as described in paragraph 325 and 353.
+For floating instruments, the margin might be the contractual spread applicable over the index rate, but in case of the index rate cannot be considered a risk-free rate, it has to be transformed by removing all additional spread components for the purpose of serving as reference rate.
 Hence, the applicable (transformed) risk-free index rate might differ from the contractual index rate.
 Any difference, between the applicable index rate and the contractual index rate at the starting point, shall be considered in the margin component.